dynamic/vagrant-puphpet-dev/README.md

 set `192.168.56.101` to `dynamic.dev` in your hosts file

-create sites in directory `dynamic`  that is created on initial vagrant up. ex: `dynamic-dev/dynamic/project-name/index.html`
+create sites in directory `public`  that is created on initial vagrant up. ex: `dynamic-dev/public/project-name/index.html`

 view sites in the browser via `http://dynamic.dev/project-name`